 Membrane Sweep

 With your consent, your provider may attempt a membrane sweep using a gloved finger to separate the amniotic sac from your cervix.
-This causes the release of chemicals that sometimes help labor to start within the next 24 to 48 hours.
+This triggers the release of chemicals that sometimes help labor start within 24 to 48 hours.
 These natural chemicals are like medications, sometimes used to ripen the cervix.
 However, a membrane sweep avoids induction and isn’t a formal induction technique.3

 Medications